 If you’re not entitled to JSA or ESA, or these are not enough to live on, you may need to claim an income-based benefit which looks at your overall circumstances and any income you have coming in.

-If you under state pension age (or you have a partner under state pension age), you may be able to claim Universal Credit (UC).
-For any new claims, UC has replaced income-based Jobseeker’s Allowance, Income Support, income-related Employment and Support Allowance, Child Tax Credit or Housing Benefit, unless very limited circumstances apply (for example you are entitled to a Severe Disability Premium in one of the old benefits – if you were not getting these recently, it won’t apply).
+If you are under state pension age (or you have a partner under state pension age), you may be able to claim Universal Credit (UC).
+For any new claims, UC has replaced income-based Jobseeker’s Allowance, Income Support, income-related Employment and Support Allowance, Child Tax Credit, Working Tax Credit and Housing Benefit, unless very limited circumstances apply (for example you are a ‘frontier worker’).
 If you claim UC, it will stop any of these benefits you were getting (for example, tax credits will stop), and you will not be able to return to these.

 If you are in receipt of Tax Credits already, you may be able to claim or continue claiming Child Tax Credit for children who live with you.
 Any Working Tax Credit you got which depended on your working hours will stop four weeks after your job finishes.

 If you are a carer for a disabled person, you may be able to claim Carer’s Allowance.
 You can claim this when you are over state pension age, but you cannot claim Carer’s Allowance at the same time as retirement pension.
 You may need to claim Universal Credit on top of your carer’s allowance in order to have enough to live on.
 However, if you already get Income Support, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Housing Benefit or tax credits, do not claim Universal Credit without getting advice as claiming it means these benefits stop.